openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 ### {tokenAddrToMint}.onboarding.tokenAddr

-In which currency (tokenAddr) should the onboarding take place
+In which currency (tokenAddr) should the onboarding take place.

 ### {tokenAddrToMint}.onboarding.maximumChunks